everywhere-computer/writing-functions-blogpost-2024/rust/README.md

 cargo install cargo-component
 ```

-The initial code was generated with the `cargo component new --lib add` command, which generates Hello World starter code.
+The initial code was generated with the `cargo component new --lib math` command, which generates Hello World starter code.
 We've adapted that to replace it with our add function.

 We linked the WASI logging dependency from the `wit` directory in the root of our project: